SARMAE: Masked Autoencoder for SAR Representation Learning: Method

-Fig.~\ref{fig:model} illustrates the overall framework of SARMAE for pretraining, which consists of two branches: a SAR branch and an optical branch.
-The SAR branch follows the architecture of MAE~\cite{mae}, where the encoder adopts a ViT backbone and the decoder is composed of multiple Transformer layers configured identically to the original MAE.
+Fig.~\ref{fig:model} illustrates the overall framework of SARMAE for pretraining, which consists of a SAR branch and an optical branch.
+The SAR branch follows the architecture of MAE~\cite{mae}, where the encoder adopts a ViT backbone and the decoder is composed of multiple Transformer layers same as the original MAE.
 The optical branch employs a frozen DINOv3~\cite{dinov3} network that shares the same ViT-based encoder architecture as the SAR branch, facilitating subsequent feature alignment between the two modalities.

 During pretraining, a SAR image is fed into the SAR branch, following the same procedure as MAE.
-To help the model cope with the speckle noise inherent in SAR imagery, we explicitly introduce it into the SAR branch and enforce the network to learn effective denoising representations.
+To cope with the speckle noise inherent in SAR imagery, we explicitly introduce it into the SAR branch and enforce the network to learn effective denoising representations.
 This mechanism, termed Speckle-Aware Representation Enhancement (SARE), improves the model’s ability to capture robust and discriminative SAR features.
 Furthermore, considering that some SAR images are paired with optical counterparts, we propose a Semantic Anchor Representation Constraint (SARC) to fully exploit such multimodal correspondence.
 In this design, the optical image is passed through the frozen DINOv3 branch to obtain discriminative semantic features, which serve as semantic anchors to guide the SAR encoder’s representation learning.
 This constraint not only facilitates model convergence but also enhances generalization capability.

 It is worth noting that if a SAR image does not have a paired optical counterpart, it is only processed by the SAR branch.
 The following sections provide detailed explanations of SARE and SARC.